About

 Gesture Synthesis from Audio in CAVE Environment

-Team: Manuel Rebol, Irena R., Christian G., Krzyszytof P., Volker S., Tobias S.
+Team: Manuel Rebol, Irena R., Christian G., Krzysztof P., Volker S., Tobias S.

 Real-time Gesture Animation Generation from Speech for Virtual Human Interaction